leebyron/til/entries/radiate intent.md

 to be solved, have a bold solution in mind, and have everything necessary to take action, but there will be very real costs felt broadly.
 You think the tradeoff is worth it, but will your higher-ups agree?
-Or will they simply blame you for the costs without appreciating the larger problem solved?
+Or will they simply blame you for the costs without appreciating the problem solved?

 You likely have the best information on the decision but might assume you need permission to incur the costs.
 If your higher-ups assume the same then analysis